 - 1970: The world’s first Greenfield Festival, the first Glastonbury Festival, was held at the Michael Avis farm in Glensbury, England.

 - 1970: Greek student Kostas Georgakis set himself on fire in Genoa, Italy, as a protest against the Greek military junta of Georgiopappopoulos.

-- 1973: Soviet Union conducts successful underground nuclear test.
+- 1973: the Soviet Union conducts a successful underground nuclear test.

-- 1982: Scott Fahman became the first person to use online messaging.
+- 1982: Scott Rahman became the first person to use online messaging.

 - 1983: St. Kitts and Nevis became an independent state.

-- 1985: Earthquake in Mexico City causes massive destruction.
-In which three states were destroyed and around 10,000 people died.
+- 1985: The earthquake in Mexico City causes massive destruction.
+Three states were destroyed and around 10,000 people died.